AndreaFitz/safeguarding-hub/README.md

 ---

-### Features Left to Implement
+## Features Left to Implement

-- Add more detailed guides and resources.
+- Add more detailed guides, resources, quizzes, self-assessment tools
 - Modal pop-up for Submit form on Contact page
 - Logo to link to Home page
-- Interactive quizzes or self-assessment tools.

 ---